ibm-cloud-docs/vmwaresolutions/services/managing_ices.md

 The Hybridity Bundle Jumpstart simplifies moving VMware workloads from on-premises or other cloud providers to {{site.data.keyword.cloud_notm}}.
 The Expert Services team leads you through an initial assessment, overview of {{site.data.keyword.vmwaresolutions_short}} with HCX™, and design and planning.
 This engagement includes side-by-side guidance about ordering of the infrastructure, its configuration, and migration of your first 20 VMs.

 This offering speeds adoption of VMware on {{site.data.keyword.cloud_notm}} by taking the client through an assessment of their virtualization needs.
-Then, provides an overview of {{site.data.keyword.vmwaresolutions_short}}, followed by design and planning of their VMWare solution.
+The offering then provides an overview of {{site.data.keyword.vmwaresolutions_short}}, followed by design and planning of their VMWare solution.
 IBM then provides side-by-side guidance of how to order the infrastructure and the initial configuration.
 Optionally, it can be followed by OnDemand Consulting to provide on-going assistance to the client.

 ### Standard features
 {: #managing_ices-standard-feat}